 This week, Salesforce announced a completely new look and feel for the cloud CRM platform, which the company is calling “Lightning Experience.”
-In keeping with Lightning Connect, an easy way to connect external data sources with Salesforce, the new Salesforce Lightning Experience updates the Salesforce user interface and makes it even easier for users to customize how Salesforce looks for them.
+In keeping with Salesforce Integration, an easy way to connect external data sources with Salesforce, the new Salesforce Lightning Experience updates the Salesforce user interface and makes it even easier for users to customize how Salesforce looks for them.
 This might mean adding beautiful new charts and graphs, remixing all the data sources you need to run your business, building apps that better integrate with the look of the platform, or any other way to make Salesforce more useful.

 So What Is Lightning Experience Exactly?